kyma-project/api-gateway/docs/contributor/adr/0008-certificate-controller.md

-# Certificate management for APIRule conversion webhook with a new controller
+# Certificate Management for APIRule Conversion Webhook with a New Controller

 ## Status